Whipped cream: Crème Chantilly

 Crème Chantilly is another name for whipped cream.
-The difference between "whipped cream" and "crème Chantilly" is not systematic.
-Some authors distinguish between the two, with crème Chantilly being sweetened, and whipped cream not.
-However, most authors treat the two as synonyms, with both being sweetened, neither being sweetened, or treating sweetening as optional.
+Sometimes the two are distinguished clearly, with crème Chantilly being whipped cream that has been sweetened.
+Other times, they are treated as synonyms, with both being sweetened or neither being sweetened, or indeed with sweetening unspecified or optional.
 Many authors use only one of the two names (for the sweetened or unsweetened version), so it is not clear whether they distinguish the two.

 The invention of crème Chantilly is often credited incorrectly, and without evidence, to François Vatel, maître d'hôtel at the Château de Chantilly in the mid-17th century.
-But the name Chantilly is first connected with whipped cream in the mid-18th century, around the time that the Baronne d'Oberkirch praised the "cream" served at a lunch at the Hameau de Chantilly—but did not say what exactly it was, or call it Chantilly cream.
+The name Chantilly, though, is first connected with whipped cream in the mid-18th century, around the time that the Baronne d'Oberkirch praised the "cream" served at a lunch at the Hameau de Chantilly—but did not say what exactly it was, or call it Chantilly cream.

-The names "crème Chantilly", "crème de Chantilly", "crème à la Chantilly", or "crème fouettée à la Chantilly" only become common in the 19th century.
+The names crème Chantilly, crème de Chantilly, crème à la Chantilly, or crème fouettée à la Chantilly only become common in the 19th century.
 In 1806, the first edition of Viard's Cuisinier Impérial mentions neither "whipped" nor "Chantilly" cream, but the 1820 edition mentions both.

 The name Chantilly was probably used because the château had become a symbol of refined food; the word Chantilly by itself has since become a culinary shorthand for whipped cream.

 Imitation whipped cream

 Imitations of whipped cream, often called whipped topping (occasionally whip topping), are commercially available.
 They may be used to avoid dairy ingredients, to provide extended shelf life, or to reduce the price — although some popular brands cost twice as much as whipped cream.

-The earliest known recipe for a non-dairy whipped cream was published by Ella Eaton Kellogg in 1904; consistent with her Seventh-day Adventist practices, it replaced cream with almond butter.
+The earliest known recipe for a non-dairy "whipped cream" was published by Ella Eaton Kellogg in 1904; consistent with her Seventh-day Adventist practices, it replaced cream with almond butter.
 Based on research sponsored by Henry Ford, a soy-based whip topping was commercialized by Delsoy Products by 1945.
 Delsoy did not survive, but Bob Rich's Rich Products frozen "Whip Topping", also introduced in 1945, succeeded.
 Rich Products topping was reformulated with coconut oil replacing soy oil in 1956.

 Artificial whipped topping normally contains some mixture of partially hydrogenated oil, sweeteners, water, and stabilizers and emulsifiers added to prevent syneresis.
-In regulatory contexts, this is called "whipped edible oil topping".
+For purposes of regulation this is called "whipped edible oil topping" in the US.

-It may be sold frozen in plastic tubs (e.g., Cool Whip), or in aerosol containers or in liquid form in cartons, reminiscent of real whipping cream.
+Non-dairy versions may be sold frozen in plastic tubs (e.g., Cool Whip), in aerosol containers, or in liquid form in cartons.